roberttidey/RPi_Cam_Web_Interface/README.md

 When changing camera settings back to a default value the item is removed from uconfig
 Layout changes to schedule page
+Added user command and file purge in scheduler